mongodb/docs/source/reference/configuration-options.rst

    *Default:* false

-   Set to ``true`` to force :option:`mongod` to periodically report CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
-This data is written to standard output or the logfile if using the :setting:`logpath` option.
+   Set to ``true`` to force :option:`mongod` to report every four seconds CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
+MongoDB write this data to standard output, or the logfile if using the :setting:`logpath` option.

-TODO add interval for cpu option

 .. setting:: dbpath